CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-frequency-based-on-supplier-rating.md

     Administration → Setup → Quality Control → BP QC Qualifications
 :::

-To start working with Supplier Scorecard, you need to define a dictionary.
+To begin working with the Supplier Scorecard, you must first define the dictionary.

-The first thing is to fill BP QC Qualification with data – levels that you want to manage suppliers.
-One next step is assigning QC Qualification to a Business Partner.
+The initial step is to populate the BP QC Qualification with the data that represents the levels used to manage suppliers.
+The next step is to assign the QC Qualification to a Business Partner.

-Below, you have an example of how to use functionality in the company.
+Below is an example of how this functionality can be implemented within the company.

 ![Frequency](./media/quality-control-frequency-based-on-supplier-rating/frequency.webp)